 - Victorian Tea Dresses – Late Victorian era white tea gowns were a unique dress with a controversial history

-- Simple Victorian Daytime Costume DIY– How to create a quick Victorian costume using a skirt, blouse and belt
+- Simple Victorian Daytime Costume DIY– How to create quick Victorian costumes from the 1860s to 1890s

 - Victorian Ballgown Costume DIY– How to quickly make a Victorian ballgown or evening outfit with thrifted clothing